 A common way to qualify for SSDI benefits is to show that your disease limits your residual functional capacity (RFC) so much that you can no longer work.
 Your RFC is the level of activity you can perform given your medical condition.
 The SSA will determine your RFC based on your medical records, your doctor’s opinion, and statements from family, friends, and you.

 Are you unable to work due to your diabetes?
 Let us help you file your application with the supporting evidence you need to prove your disability and fight for the SSDI benefits you deserve.
-Call our Roswell office or start a live chat to schedule your free consultation today.
+Call our Roswell disability lawyer or start a live chat to schedule your free consultation today.